 So, while the sentiment was thoughtful and sweet, Tata needed to return home.
 She had been locked in a tiny heart for years.
 This was not how she would have wanted to have been remembered.
 I believe with conviction that she needed to be set free.
 She lived her life traveling the world, yet was not afforded the opportunity to go home one more time before she passed.

 She talked about Mayagüez many times over the years — as long as I knew her, which was my entire life.
-But, she never returned because her family did not live in the United States and she traveled everywhere else to be with her husband.
+But, she never returned.
 Puerto Rico was not calling during her life until the end.
 That was why it was my responsibility, down to me and nobody else, to release her and to let her go.
 Over the years, I heard her stories and when dementia set in, she spoke of the island even more.
 I listened.
 I listened hard.

 Ashes to Ashes